dlang/dub-docs/docs/dub-reference/build_settings.md

     ```

 Injected source files will import files from the context of the project that depends on the dependency defining them.

+> 📚 For detailed syntax and examples, refer to the [Package Format Documentation](https://dub.pm/dub-reference/package_settings/#configurations).